Max4king/backup-repo/README.md

 ## llama-cpp-python
 The first one here is the llama-cpp-python.
 The hardest package to install for me so far.
 It is such a pain to install it with the cuBlas on window.
+Bug #1: Currently, streaming mode breaks the emoji and some kanji characters due to being non unicode or something along those line.
+The issue has been realize but yet to fix.

 # Disclaimer